Allan Arbus: Acting career

 Arbus is far better known for his television work, which includes over forty-five titles, with works as recent as Curb Your Enthusiasm in 2000.
 Among Arbus's non-M*A*S*H work for television are guest and recurring roles in such television series as Law & Order, In the Heat of the Night, L.A.
 Law, Matlock, Starsky and Hutch, and Judging Amy.

-Personal life
+Personal life and death

-Allan and Diane Arbus had two children, photographer Amy Arbus, and writer and art director Doon Arbus.
+Allan and Diane Arbus had two daughters, photographer Amy Arbus, and writer and art director Doon Arbus.
 The couple separated in 1959 and divorced in 1969, two years before Diane Arbus's suicide in 1971.

 Arbus married actress Mariclare Costello in 1977.
-The couple had one daughter, Arin Arbus, who is the associate artistic director at Theatre for a New Audience.
+The couple had one daughter, Arin Arbus, who is the artistic director at Theatre for a New Audience.

-Death

 Arbus died of congestive heart failure on April 19, 2013, in Los Angeles.
 He was 95.
 He was cremated and his ashes given to his family.